Optimization¶

 Apply the map function to the successor based on the successor’s id.

-Add or update a map function for a specific successor using its id.
+Add or update a map function of the value for a specific successor using its id. succssor will know the value of the current parameter.

 Called by the generator.forward to add a trace to the parameter.